mderazon/creditguard-node/README.md

 ```

 ### Response
 `creditguard-node` takes cg `xml` response and converts it to a `javascript` object so there's no need for you to parse any xml.
-It also verify that the transaction result code is `000` (OK) and if not, throws an informative error that you can catch.
+It also verifies that the transaction result code is `000` (OK) and if not, throws an informative error that you can catch.

 ## Changelog
 - v0.0.2 - added xml header for ISO-8859-8 encoding